 In the early morning hours of 1 December 2019, security guards at an outdoor mall and bar complex in South Carolina were approached by a patron who stated her friend, Ms. Bravo, was missing.
 The women had been together just a few minutes prior, but when several women left for the restroom, they left Ms. Bravo alone to wait for them.
 Upon their return from the restroom, Ms. Bravo was not where her friends had left her, and the security guards were notified.
 A few minutes later, the security guards found Ms. Bravo behind a free-standing coffee shop.
-She was non-responsive, covered in vomit, and two men appeared to be sexually assaulting her.
-Mr. Sierra appeared to be engaging in penile/vaginal penetration, and Appellant appeared to be engaging in oral copulation.
-Mr. Sierra ultimately pleaded guilty in state court to criminal sexual conduct in the third degree, and testified against Appellant at Appellant's court-martial.
+She was non-responsive, covered in vomit, and two men -- Appellant and Mr. Sierra -- appeared to be sexually assaulting her.
+Mr. Sierra appeared to be engaging in penile/vaginal penetration, and Appellant appeared to be subjecting her to unwilling oral copulation.
+Mr. Sierra ultimately pleaded guilty in state court to criminal sexual conduct in the third degree, and testified against Appellant at his general court-martial.

-Prior to the sexual assault, Mr. Sierra and Appellant had several "bumps" of cocaine (a bump is a small amount, placed either in a finger nail or on an item like a key, and then snorted).
+Prior to the sexual assault, Mr. Sierra and Appellant had several "bumps" of cocaine (a bump is a small amount, placed on an item like a key, and then snorted).
 The cocaine was purchased by Mr. Sierra shortly before the men sexually assaulted Ms. Bravo.
 Mr. Sierra knew it was cocaine because he had used cocaine in the past and the effects were similar; he was energized and enthused.

-Mr. Sierra testified that he and Appellant spoke with Ms. Bravo when she was outside the bathroom, waiting for her friends.
+Mr. Sierra testified that he and Appellant spoke with Ms. Bravo when she was outside the restroom waiting for her friends.
 Mr. Sierra offered her cocaine in exchange for her performing oral sex on him, and she agreed.
 Mr. Sierra and Appellant shared the cocaine with Ms. Bravo, each taking a bump.
 They then walked in the direction of the free-standing coffee shop, whereupon the two men engaged in sexual activity upon Ms. Bravo.
-Mr. Sierra pulled
+Mr. Sierra pulled down Ms. Bravo's pants and attempted to engage in sexual activity but was unable to do so because he could not get an erection.
+Mr. Sierra and Appellant simultaneously engaged in oral and attempted vaginal copulation with Ms. Bravo and switched back and forth several times.
+Mr. Sierra testified that he observed